December 22nd 10.37 a.m.

 December 30th 9.30 a.m.

 Walter awoke.
 He reached out for Jenny, the cold space reminding him of where he was.
+Then he remembered how she had wanted to stay home on her own.

 In the shower, hot water sprayed his normally Brylcreemed black hair forward over his eyes.
 He looked in the mirror and grinned at the apparition, he looked 20 years younger!